 This time round, after BJP’s resounding victory, this slogan has echoed once again.
 It is unwise and unreasonable to react like a child who, after being told that the crow has bitten his nose off, starts running after the crow and does not try to see and feel his nose.
 Would it not be wise to ask those who are raising the slogan for a Uniform Civil Code, what their concept of a Uniform Civil Code is?
 And whether they have prepared any blueprint of a Uniform Civil Code?
 If they have, then it should be made public so that it may be studied and scrutinised so that it could be seen which clause or clauses of it are acceptable to everyone and which are unacceptable, who they are unacceptable to and why?
 Getting agitated without this exercise and carried away by anger would mean that we have blindly fallen into the trap laid for us by those who raised this slogan and this is what exactly they want.

 First of all it is very important to understand that Uniform Civil Code is not confined to Family Laws only.
 It is not related only to marriage, divorce and division of inheritance.
+If you need assistance with visitation of adopted child, check it out here!
 This is a wide legal topic that encompasses many worldly affairs.
 It would also be wrong to assume that it is only Muslims and their religious practices that will be targeted by a Uniform Civil Code while others will not be affected.
 Muslims think that because no other community opens its mount against Uniform Civil Code hence this slogan is raised just to hurt their feelings.
 Such a fear is neither totally wrong nor wholly justified though.

 The fact is that every community, including many sections of Hindu community, will also be affected by this.
 If others do not say anything against it, it is because Muslims have already opposed it so there remains no need for others to oppose it?
 The slogan mongers are aware of Muslim sensitivities to provocations.
 They want Muslims to become agitated and thus provide them the opportunity to tell the world, ‘See, Muslims do not want to live by the laws of the land.’
 Their audience have no idea which law is being talked about.
 However their audience have by the way heard Muslims proclaiming that they will not abide by the law.
 Obviously this creates a very negative opinion about Muslims.
 This serves the purpose of the claimants and Muslims get the brunt.